waffle2k/masto-ansible/README.md

 ## Unsupported

-This currently doesn't manage anything related to your redis or postgres work.
-I'll get to that later, but right now the redis and postgres portions are the oldest parts of my manually installed mastodon instance, and I am not ready to tear that down.
+This currently doesn't manage anything related to your postgres work.
+I'll get to that later, but right now the postgres portion is the oldest parts of my manually installed mastodon instance, and I am not ready to tear that down.

 ## Configuring your .env.production